zomux/nlper/_posts/2019-10-27-what-is-a-generative-model.md

 $$\mathop{\mathrm{argmax}}\limits_\theta \log p(x=x_d;\theta) $$

 Wait, there is a problem, the model now only has the output $x$, but no input is provided.
 For example, it $x$ is an image, then we are basically predicting all the pixels in the image.
 So are we going to create a model that maps nothing to $x$ ?
-Hmm, we have no idea on how to compute such a model and it's log-likelihood.
+Hmm, we have no idea on how to compute such a model and its log-likelihood.

 But, the good thing is that we know how to compute a lower-bound of the log-likelihood by introducing another variable $z$.
 We call it a latent variable, and the probability of $x$ depends on $z$ as illustrated in the diagram.